tfynes-pivotal/BadSCCSConfigReporter/README.md

 ## Utility to be run from OpsManager VM

-Uses authenticated CredHub cli to find all spring cloud services stored configurations
+Uses authenticated CredHub cli to find all spring cloud services stored configurations.
+Then uses cf-cli to find which spaces have apps bound to these improperly configured config-servers.

 Tests each for the presence of invalid configuration keys for Tanzu SCCS ["defaultLabel","passphrase","baseDir","tryMasterBranch","forcePull","knownHostFile","preferredAuthentications","ignoreLocalSshSettings","cloneSubmodules","deleteUntrackedBranches","repos"]